c0decrow/netmon-telegram-bot/README.md

-# device-monitor-dashboard
+# netmon-telegram-bot
 [![Build Status](https://travis-ci.org/circa10a/device-monitor-dashboard.svg?branch=master)](https://travis-ci.org/circa10a/device-monitor-dashboard)
 [![Docker Repository on Quay](https://quay.io/repository/circa10a/device-monitor-dashboard/status "Docker Repository on Quay")](https://quay.io/repository/circa10a/device-monitor-dashboard)
 [![Docker Automated buil](https://img.shields.io/docker/automated/jrottenberg/ffmpeg.svg)](https://hub.docker.com/r/circa10a/device-monitor-dashboard/)
 [![](https://images.microbadger.com/badges/image/circa10a/device-monitor-dashboard.svg)](https://microbadger.com/images/circa10a/device-monitor-dashboard "Get your own image badge on microbadger.com")
 [![](https://images.microbadger.com/badges/version/circa10a/device-monitor-dashboard.svg)](https://microbadger.com/images/circa10a/device-monitor-dashboard "Get your own version badge on microbadger.com")

-Python script to generate html report of devices' online/offline status.
-A cheap/fun reporting solution.
+Python script for network devices monitoring dashboard integrated with Telegram bot notifications.
+A lightweight monitoring and reporting solution using Telgram API functionality.
+The script does two things at the same time:
+* Dynamically generates a monitoring dashboard web page which is periodically refreshed with current status of the devices in the list
+* Uses your own Telegram bot for notifications when a device changes its status (going from online to offline and vice versa)

-This can be used for for servers, networking equipment, IOT devices, anything that's "pingable".
+This can be used for for servers, networking equipment, cameras, IOT devices, anything that has an IP address and is pingable.
 Supports:
  * Linux
  * Windows
  * Raspberry Pi

+The current version is developed and tested on Debian Linux, and the install script is working only on Debian based Linux distibutions (Debian, Ubuntu, Mint).
+However, it could be easily deployed on other OS types provided the following required software is installed:
+* python
+* jinja2 (installed by python pip)
+* nginx

+The project could also be run inside a Docker container.
+Editted instructions will be provided.

+Telegram bot brief instructions will be provided bellow.

 ### Live Demo:
 [100% Devices Up](http://caleblemoine.dev/monitor/) / [Failing Devices](http://caleblemoine.dev/monitor/fail)